biocatiit/website/content/pages/about_fiber.rst

 be associated with neurodegenerative disease.

-*   References
+References:

 *   Books:

     *   J. M. Squire, The Structural Basis of Muscle Diffraction, Plenum, New York, 1981. (out of print but in many libraries.
 Good introduction to principles of fiber diffraction)
     *   \B. K. Vainstein, X-ray Diffraction from Chain Molecules, Elsevier, 1966.
     *   C. Cantor and P. Schimmel, Biophysical Chemistry part II: Techniques for the study of Biological Structure and Function Chapter 14.
 Freeman, 1980.

 *   Reviews:

     *   Chandrasekaran, R. and Stubbs, G., “Fibre diffraction,” International Tables for Crystallography, Vol. F: Crystallography of Biological Macromolecules (Rossman, M.G. and Arnold, E., eds.), Kluwer Academic Publishers, The Netherlands, 444-450 (2001).
     *   Stubbs G., “Developments in fiber diffraction,” Curr.
 Opin.
 Struct.
         Biol., 9, 615-9.
 (1999)

 Capabilities for X-ray Fiber Crystallography
 ===============================================